EslaFunk/TigerVent/README.md

 # TigerVent #
-## A Ventilator design inspired by Rice University's ApolloBMV with added A
+## A Ventilator design inspired by Rice University's ApolloBMV with added Alarming and Pressure Sensing

 ![alt text][renderedpcb]